Perturbing the Derivative: Doubly Wild Refitting for Model-Free Evaluation of Opaque Machine Learning Predictors: Related Works

 \section{Related Works}

-Our work is closely connected to two streams of research: statistical machine learning and the emerging paradigm of wild refitting.
+Our work is closely connected to two streams of research: statistical machine learning and sample-splitting evaluation.

-\emph{Statistical learning} \citep{vapnik2013nature} has long served as a building block in the theoretical analysis of machine learning algorithms, and the most popular form of machine learning algorithms is Empirical Risk Minimization (ERM) \citep{vapnik1991principles}.
+Statistical learning \citep{vapnik2013nature} has long served as a building block in the theoretical analysis of machine learning algorithms, and the most popular form of machine learning algorithms is Empirical Risk Minimization (ERM) \citep{vapnik1991principles}.
 A central and active line in statistical learning focuses on understanding the \emph{excess risk} or generalization error of learning algorithms.
 Classical approaches rely on empirical process theory, with complexity measures such as the VC dimension \citep{vapnik2015uniform, floyd1995sample}, covering numbers \citep{van2000empirical}, Rademacher complexity \citep{massart2007concentration, bartlett2005local}, and eigendecay rate \citep{goel2017eigenvalue,hu2025contextual}.
 Despite these advances, bounding these metrics fundamentally depends on the structure of the underlying model class.
-When the hypothesis space is extremely rich, these methods break down and fail to yield meaningful excess risk guarantees.
-In contrast, our approach is model-free and bypasses these structural limitations.
+When the hypothesis space is extremely complicated, these methods fail to yield meaningful excess risk guarantees.
+Recently, \citet{wainwright2025wild} proposed the idea of wild refitting to evaluate the mean-square risk by retraining a new predictor on an artificially constructed dataset.
+We characterize the essential principles behind and develop a substantially broader algorithmic framework, subsuming \citet{wainwright2025wild} as a special case.